top of page

 Belonging to the Oto-Manguean language family, Amuzgo shares similarities with Mixteco.
 Mexico’s Instituto Nacional de Lenguas Indígenas (National Indigenous Languages Institute) officially recognizes four variants: Northern, Southern, Upper Eastern Amuzgo, and Lower Eastern.
 While they are mostly mutually intelligible, there are major differences between Western (Northern and Southern) and Eastern (Upper and Lower Eastern) variants.

-The Spanish conquest of 1522 dramatically impacted Amuzgo society.
-The Spanish implemented forced labor and religious conversion, driving the Amuzgo away and displacing them from their lands.
+The Spanish conquest in 1522 dramatically impacted Amuzgo society, as they implemented forced labor and religious conversion, driving them away and displacing them from their lands.
 Along with violent conflicts, the Spanish also introduced European diseases, which caused a massive decline in their population.
-The Spanish also began bringing in African slaves that eventually began settling in Amuzgo territories, causing displacement from their lands.
+They also brought African slaves, who eventually began settling in Amuzgo territories, further displacing the Amuzgo from their lands.

-Textile production is the Amuzgo people’s most important handicraft, which is primarily work done by Amuzgo women in accordance with their historic communal role.
-Amuzgo weaving is characterized by two-dimensional designs woven, and sometimes embroidered, into cloth.
-Aside from being artistic works, these intricate designs serve as a form of graphic communication that helps preserve their cultural identity and memory.
+Textile production is the Amuzgo people’s most important handicraft, which is primarily done by women.
+Amuzgo weaving is characterized by two-dimensional designs that are woven or embroidered onto cloth.
+Aside from being artistic works, these intricate designs serve as a form of graphic communication that helps preserve their cultural identity.

 Why are the Amuzgo migrating?

 Since the late 20th century, the Amuzgo have faced growing economic and social constraints.
-The Amuzgo region’s economy relies on subsistence farming and handicrafts, sources of income that often aren't sufficient for families.
+The Amuzgo community's economy relies on subsistence farming and handicrafts, sources of income that often aren't sufficient for families.
 Their migration, however, is not driven only by economic reasons.
-Amuzgo communities face multiple threats that force them to flee their ancestral lands.
+They also face other threats that force them to flee their ancestral lands.

 The Roles And Importance Of Amuzgo Interpreters